GuillaumeJasmin/typescript-request-schema/README.md

 Theses properties are handled by an [axios interceptor](src/addAxiosTsInterceptor.ts) in order to convert schema route to plain axios config.

+## :warning: Axios compatibility version

+Not compatible with `axios@0.19.x` due to breaking changes with custom config, see [axios/issues/1718](https://github.com/axios/axios/issues/1718).

+Use axios `axios@0.18.x` instead

 ## Under the hood